Age Groups

 In our work we see a significant number of children with restricted tongues or “tongue ties”.
 A tongue tie limits the movement of the tongue so that the other muscles of the face have to adapt during speech and swallowing.
 Many children have a restricted tongue that is not picked up early as they have been able to adapt their speech and swallowing at an early age.
 Tongue tie is defined as [...]

-What to do about that pesky loose tooth!
+What to do about that stubborn baby tooth!

 Wobbly baby teeth are one of the important developmental milestones for any child and parent.
 It can be an exciting time to look forward to, with the arrival of the big adult teeth, but can also spark anxiety and discomfort.
 This will usually start around the age of 6.
 From 6 to 12 years, children will usually have a mixture of adult and baby teeth.
 Wiggly and sore teeth can create anxiety [...]